Castella, California

-Castella is a small, unincorporated community and census-designated place (CDP) in the upper Sacramento Canyon of Shasta County, California.
-It is located 46 miles north of Redding on Interstate 5, and is home to Castle Crags State Park.
+Castella is an unincorporated community and census-designated place (CDP) in the upper Sacramento Canyon of Shasta County, California, United States.
+It is located 46 miles north of Redding on Interstate 5 and is home to Castle Crags State Park.
 Its population is 214 as of the 2020 census.
 It has a Chevron gas station/store and a post office.
 The ZIP Code is 96017.
-The community is inside area code 530.
+The community is served by area code 530.

 Commerce and tourism

 Located in the Shasta Cascade area of Northern California, Castella sees many visitors and has a number of summer homes in the area.
 Visitors use Castella as a base to engage in nationally recognized trout fishing in the nearby Sacramento McCloud and Klamath, Rivers, or come to see and climb Mount Shasta, Castle Crags or the Trinity Alps.
 Visitors also engage in nearby skiing (both alpine and cross-country), or bike or hike to the waterfalls, streams and lakes in the area, including nearby Mossbrae Falls, Lake Siskiyou, Castle Lake and Shasta Lake.